 First Call Program

 For expectant and new parents of children with Down syndrome, any opportunity to speak with other parents who have experienced what you are experiencing can be invaluable.
 The DSA of Greater Charlotte’s Parent First Call program is a volunteer group of trained parent mentors available 24/7 to listen, share, answer questions, and provide valuable information.
-If you would like to speak with a First Call parent, please call 704-536-2163 or e-mail email@example.com.
+If you would like to speak with a First Call parent, complete the form below or call 704-536-2163 or e-mail firstname.lastname@example.org.

 “Understanding a Down Syndrome Diagnosis”